zyuxuan0115/quilt/apache_thrift_example/README.md

 thrift -r --gen cpp PhoneServiceExample
 ```

-- After running this commend, you will see a new directory called `gen-cpp` is created
+- After running this commend, you will see a new directory called `gen-cpp` is created.
  + the `gen-cpp/PhoneService_server.skeleton.cpp` is the server skeleton code. you can change it.
  + the is an [example of client code]()